Help to Buy FAQs

-The Help to Buy Equity Loan scheme is available to both first time buyers and existing home owners.
+The current Help to Buy Equity Loan scheme is available to first time buyers.
 You will need a minimum 5% deposit to qualify.
-There is no maximum household income to qualify for the scheme, and you can purchase a property with a maximum value of £600,000 in England, £300,000 in Wales and £200,000 in Scotland.
+There is no maximum household income to qualify for the scheme, and the maximum property price will vary in England, depending on the regional price cap.
+Help to Buy is also available in Wales where you can purchase a property with a maximum value of £300,000 using the scheme.

 With Help to Buy Equity Loan, you only need a minimum deposit of 5% of the value of your new home.
-The government lends you an equity loan of up to 20% of the value of your home (15% in Scotland, 40% in London), so you’ll only need a 75% mortgage (80% in Scotland, 55% in London).
-You will not be charged any loan fees on the equity loan for the first five years of you owning your home.
+The Government lends you an equity loan of up to 20% of the value of your home (40% in London), so you’ll only need a 75% mortgage (55% in London).

 No. With the Help to Buy Equity Loan, you purchase 100% of your home and legally own 100% of your home.